The Cost of Surrogacy in the UK

 How Much Does Surrogacy in the UK Cost?

 The total cost of surrogacy in the UK can surpass £50,000 (about $65,000 USD) depending on the clinic and your surrogate.
-Total UK surrogacy costs will include not just the compensation to the surrogate (around £10,000 to £15,000), but also the clinical payments of IVF and embryo transfers, consulting fees, and legal fees.
+Total UK surrogacy costs will include not just the payment to the surrogate, but also the clinical payments of IVF and embryo transfers, consulting fees, and legal fees.
 Below is a breakdown of the costs associated with surrogacy in the UK.
+General information about surrogacy costs can be found in SENSIBLE’s Surrogacy Cost Guide.

 UK law prohibits any payment to your surrogate during or after a surrogacy agreement.
-However Surrogates must not be left out of pocket, and it is perfectly legal that IPs pay for all reasonable expenses incurred by the surrogate.
-Recent court cases have approved “expense payments” up to £15,000 GBP ($20,000 USD).
+However, surrogates must not be left out of pocket, and it is perfectly legal that IPs pay for all reasonable expenses incurred by the surrogate.
+Recent court cases have approved “expense payments” up to £25,000 GBP ($32,000 USD).

 Clinic and Legal fees: